 We synthesize and characterize nanoscale materials (graphene, MoS2, single-walled carbon nanotubes, etc.) and investigate innovative applications of these materials.
 Our strengths are in chemical vapor deposition (CVD), Raman spectroscopy, and time-domain terahertz spectroscopy.
-Current topics of interest include communications and energy harvesting/conversion.
+Current topics of interest include wireless communications and 2D heterostructures.

 Department of Electrical Engineering

 Course description: This course introduces the properties of electronic materials, with an emphasis on understanding those properties that are important for modern microelectronics.
 The course begins with a review of concepts from classical physics and quantum mechanics before going on to present essentials of crystal structure, reciprocal space, the free-electron theory of metals, and the band theory of solids.
 This leads to the introduction of the concept of a semiconductor, followed by carrier statistics, doping, and bandstructure.
 The course concludes with the theory of optical properties, and some examples of applications of semiconductors to electronic and photonic technologies.

 Course description: This course will provide a unified perspective of inorganic/macromolecular and hybrid bonded materials with a focus on quantifying structure-property relationships.
 This course provides an overview of the role of chemical bonding and electronic structure on defining properties from an electronic structure perspective.